 Unchecked onboarding processes may be cutting into your profits.
-To gain a better understanding of what’s contributing to those expenses, let’s examine three ways investing in better onboarding processes will save you money, improve project management performance, and prepare your customers for continued success within the partnership.
+To better understand what’s contributing to those expenses, let’s examine three ways investing in better onboarding processes will save you money, improve project management performance, and prepare your customers for continued success within the partnership.

-Combining acquisition and retention sales strategies accomplishes two things: First, it creates a seamless, consistent, and supportive transition for customers.
-Open communication takes the guesswork out of understanding the relationship your sales team established with the customer while also clarifying goals, customer expectations, budget, timelines, stakeholders, decision-makers—any information that eliminates the risk of duplicated tasks and wasting valuable time.
+Combining acquisition and retention sales strategies accomplishes two things: It creates a seamless, consistent, and supportive customer transition.
+Open communication takes the guesswork out of understanding the relationship your sales team established with the customer while also clarifying goals, customer expectations, budget, timelines, stakeholders, and decision-makers—any information that eliminates the risk of duplicated tasks and wasting valuable time.

 Second, it presents a distinction between the unique services of your sales team compared to those provided by your customer success team.
 And that often results in a budget targeted for each team.

-Let’s talk about the amount of time your project manager spends manually updating spreadsheets, sending emails, following up on tasks with team members, and reaching out individually for feedback and information, along with manually updating the budget with the latest expenses, among other things.
+Let’s talk about how much your project manager spends manually updating spreadsheets, sending emails, following up on tasks with team members, reaching out individually for feedback and information, and manually updating the budget with the latest expenses, among other things.
 Guess what?
 You can’t afford it.

-Studies show your PM spends at least 25 percent of their time every week manually updating project tools, ensuring a project moves forward with everyone informed and onboard.
+Studies show your PM spends at least 25 percent of their time manually updating project tools every week, ensuring a project moves forward with everyone informed and onboard.
 And almost half (40 percent) of workers spend at least a quarter of their workweek on repetitive tasks.
 The majority of those tasks require accessing different sources of information, such as updating spreadsheets or word documents.

 Besides being incredibly time-consuming, what’s lacking in this process is authentic visibility that shows the project’s progress.
 Studies show that 73 percent of clients want a single source to refer to for work management and tracking.
 By using a system that provides a comprehensive project overview and automatically updates tasks, budget updates, and timelines, assigned team members and stakeholders can access a full view of the project, reach out via email directly from the system’s dashboard for task status requests, attach documents for review, track task time, and assign new tasks.
-Most importantly, they can do this at a time that is most convenient for them rather than waiting for answers from the project manager.
+Most importantly, they can do this at the most convenient time rather than waiting for answers from the project manager.

 It was Stephen R. Covey who said, “The key is in not spending time, but in investing it.”

 But obtaining an accurate reading of the time used for certain tasks within a project isn’t always possible.
-That results in blown budgets and missed deadlines.
-Experts found that 70 percent of customer onboarding projects miss their deadline, and 75 percent of customer onboarding projects went over budget.
-Most concerning is that 90 percent of additional onboarding costs that are client-driven are absorbed by the company.
+That resulted in blown budgets and missed deadlines.
+Experts found that 70 percent of customer onboarding projects missed their deadline, and 75 percent of them went over budget.
+Most concerning is that the company absorbs 90 percent of additional onboarding costs that are client-driven.

-When SaaSOptics—a subscription management software company for B2B—first approached GuideCX, they struggled to find a system that kept both the external and internal teams up to date on project status.
-In fact, providing reliable, current information was a challenge since it relied on manual data input on various systems that didn’t always sync well with one another.
+When SaaSOptics—a subscription management software company for B2B—first approached GUIDEcx, they struggled to find a system that kept the external and internal teams current on project status.
+Providing reliable, current information was a challenge since it relied on manual data input on various systems that didn’t always sync well with one another.

 The bottom line: their team couldn’t see how much time was costing them.

-Implement processes and tools that align departments to provide a seamless customer experience, simplify communication among stakeholders, automate common tasks while providing better visibility along with a system that tracks and identifies options for better time and resource management.
-When you do, you’ll be enlightened by your company’s investment in onboarding new clients and can move forward with a system that not only attracts new customers but ensures you keep them.
+Implement processes and tools that align departments to provide a seamless customer experience, simplify communication among stakeholders, automate common tasks while providing better visibility, and a system that tracks and identifies options for better time and resource management.
+When you do, you’ll be enlightened by your company’s investment in onboarding new clients and can move forward with a system that attracts new customers and ensures you keep them.